computernewb/collab-vm-server-1.2/BUILDING.md

 ## Building the collab-vm-server

 Compiling the server is fairly easy.
 The server is confirmed to work on the i386 (32-bit), amd64 (64-bit), and armhf architectures on both Windows and Linux.

 It should also work on Aarch64, PowerPC, and MIPS machines, but note that this isn't tested.

 CollabVM Server is confirmed to build and work in the following environments:

-* Ubuntu, Debian, Arch Linux, CentOS, etc.
+* Ubuntu, Debian, Raspbian, Arch Linux, CentOS, etc.
 * Windows XP Professional, Windows 7, and Windows 10, and their server counterparts.
 * FreeBSD and OpenBSD
 * Haiku
 * Android OS (using Termux)

-Make flags (To enable, set these using `FLAG=1`):
+Make flags for the Makeconfig-based build system (soon to be replaced) (To enable, set these using `FLAG=1`):

-- JPEG - Controls/enables JPEG support.
+- JPEG - Controls/enables the JPEG support.
-- DEBUG - Enables debug symbols
+- DEBUG - Enables debug symbols and doesn't build a optimized binary.
+Also possibly includes some debug assert code
 - V - Displays compile command lines, useful for debugging errors

 ### All Required Dependencies

-Your version of GCC or clang should be able to compile C++17 programs.
+First and foremost, your version of GCC or clang should be able to compile C++17 programs.
 If it cannot, you need to install a newer compiler.

 * Boost 1.67 or above (1.67 is untested, 1.71 works fine though)
-* GCC 8
+* GCC 8/Clang 7/MSVC 2019
-#* Visual C++ 2019 if building with Visual Studio
-* Clang 7
 * libvncserver
 * libpng
 * libturbojpeg